jdelacroix/glamm/README.md

 ## Dependencies

-- `freeglut-dev` for OpenGL accelerated visualization
+- OpenGL 3.2 ES for shaders
 - `libglew-dev` for loading OpenGL (extensions) > 1.0
 - `libglm-dev` for math

+### Headless

+- `libgbm-dev` for Linux's Generic Buffer Manager
+- `libegl-dev` for X11-less rendering
+- `libegl-mesa0` for the Mesa implementation of EGL

+### Visualization

-- OpenGL 3.2 ES
+- `freeglut-dev` for OpenGL accelerated visualization

 ## How does it work?